ashfurrow/blog/source/blog/2017-01-14-naming-things-in-swift.html.markdown

 })
 ```

 Again, refer to the Ray Wenderlich guide for more info on closures.
-Generally, though, the guidelines we've discussed in this article apply.